 Well, if you’re a blogger, startup business, solopreneur, or freelancer, the bad news is, SharpSpring isn’t that cheap.
 And no, sorry to say, but you don’t get a free pricing plan here.
 Not even a free trial for a limited period of time.

 The best you can hope for here is a free demo.
-Otherwise, you should expect to start at $450 a month.
+Otherwise, you should expect to start at $550 a month..
+Take a look at the screenshot below for the latest pricing.

 Don’t get me wrong though.
 The SharpSpring pricing strategy is not all doom and gloom.
 On the bright side, at least you’re guaranteed a full set of features and unlimited support.